editdata/kv-editor/README.md

 Every action in list-editor is accompanied by the key/value pair of the item being added, edited, or removed.

-The `list-editor:inputKey` also provides `data.previousKey` so you can replace the old key with the new one in the application state.
+The `list-editor:inputKey` action also provides `data.previousKey` so you can replace the old key with the new one in the application state.

 When a new item is added, for instance: